RunzeCheng/SemAIGCtransceiver/README.md

 Running the Project
 Colab Preview Version:

 A preview version of the project is available as a Google Colab notebook.
-This version allows users to explore the basic functionality and concepts of the framework.
+This version allows users to explore the basic functionality and concepts of the transceiver of the SemAIGC framework.
 Link to the Colab Notebook